ayugohel/PhotoApi/README.md

 ## Info about Application

-- DataSource API for Photos
+- DataSource API for Photos.
-- Photo's Details
+- Each & every Photo's with respactive Details.
 - Two data source with option to switch between them.
 - Separate photo fetching functionality.
 - Search / filter photos with some user input.